kimberlyyip/cs257/webapp/readme.txt

 - All links work
 - Search by string in board game name
 - Filter by one board game attribute (genre, year published, min players, etc)

-FEATURES NOT YET WORKING:
 - Anoyone is able to post an anonymous review
-- Users can create an account
-- Login page is functional
-- User is able to have favorite boardgames
-- User is able to view favorite boardgames
-- User is able to make a review associated with their account

 Note:
-Users are unable to sort the data by two different types i.e categories and age can not currently be searched at the same time
+Users are unable to sort the data by two different types i.e categories and age can not currently be searched at the same time.
+We dropped the idea of having a user with username and password due to time constraints.
+Since the data set is so large users are able to sort by alphabet to access all the data.